-- 4. NTDT courses numbered 300 and 400 are required to be taken at the University of Delaware unless permission given to take them elsewhere has been approved by the DPD Director. - 5.
-Students are expected to maintain an overall cumulative grade point average of C (2.00 GPA) to be in good academic standing and to be awarded the Bachelor of Science degree in Nutrition and Dietetics (DPD). - 6.
-A minimum grade of C- is required in BISC 276, CHEM 102, CHEM 213, CHEM 214, CHEM 215, and CHEM 216. - 7.
-A minimum grade of C- must be achieved for credits to count toward the fulfillment of 53 credits in NTDT; a minimum grade of C- in NTDT 200-level courses must be achieved to proceed to upper-level courses.
-Students must retake a course until a C- or higher grade is achieved. - 8.
+- 2. Students are expected to maintain an overall cumulative grade point average of C (2.00 GPA) to be in good academic standing and to be awarded the Bachelor of Science degree in Nutrition and Dietetics (DPD). - 3.
+A minimum grade of C- must be achieved for credits to count toward the fulfillment of all core HBNS nutrition courses.
+A minimum grade of C- in HBNS nutrition 200-level courses must be achieved to proceed to upper-level courses.
+Students must retake a course until a C- or higher grade is achieved. - 4.
+A minimum grade of C- must also be achieved in BISC 207, CHEM 102 or 104, CHEM 213, 214, 215, and 216. - 5.
 All Nutrition and Dietetic students must pass (earn a score of at least 70%) for all Knowledge for Registered Dietitian Nutritionists (KRDN).
-Each KRDN is measured in an NTDT course using a specific assignment, project, test/quiz, or presentation.
+Each KRDN is measured in an HBNS course using a specific assignment, project, test/quiz, or presentation.
 If the assignment/test/etc is not passed, the student will have an opportunity for remediation during the semester however, the original grade earned will not be changed.
 Remediation will require the student to redo the work or complete additional work or testing.
 If a student does not pass the assignment/test even after remediation, the course instructor will notify the DPD Program Director.
-A verification statement will not be awarded unless the student provides the DPD Program Director with evidence that they have met the KRDN. - 9.
-Students who may not be meeting requirements to complete a Nutrition and Dietetic degree will have the option to change their major to Nutrition but note that the Nutrition degree graduates are not eligible to receive a DPD Verification Statement, as this degree option is not an accredited program.
+A verification statement will not be awarded unless the student provides the DPD Program Director with evidence that they have met the KRDN. - 6.
+Students who may not be meeting requirements to complete a Nutrition and Dietetic degree will have the option to change their major to Integrated Health Sciences but note that the Integrated Health Sciences degree graduates are not eligible to receive a DPD Verification Statement, as this degree option is not an accredited program for dietetics. - 7.
+Students are expected to discuss their academic program with their advisors and inform them of their progress.
+Faculty advisors and students are encouraged to discuss relevant academic issues with the DPD Director.